 Dr Anshul Swami

-Consultant Psychiatrist, GMC ratified Addictions, Substance and Alcohol Misuse Specialist, Psychiatrist in Adult Mental Health
+Lead Consultant Psychiatrist for Addictions at Nightingale Hospital, Consultant Psychiatrist, GMC-ratified Addictions, Substance and Alcohol Misuse Specialist, Psychiatrist in adult mental health

 - Behavioural addictions